 What is the SPRS score and who sees it?

-The SPRS score is a numerical representation of NIST SP 800-171 implementation status, starting at 110 and reduced by weighted control values.
+The SPRS score is a numerical representation of NIST SP 800-171 implementation status, starting at 110 and reduced by weighted control values per the DoD Assessment Methodology.
 Contracting officers view scores when evaluating contractor readiness.
-A score below 88 triggers scrutiny under DFARS 252.204-7019.
+Industry guidance commonly references 88 as a soft scrutiny threshold below which contracting officers may request additional justification, but no DFARS clause specifies a numerical threshold.
+The 88 figure is practitioner shorthand, not a regulatory rule.

 Can a contractor win a contract with open POA&M items?

 For self-assessment paths, yes, with contracting officer acceptance.
-For C3PAO paths, it depends on whether findings are minor (POA&M allowed) or major (blocks certification).
+For C3PAO paths, it depends on whether findings are minor (conditional certification + 180-day closeout under 32 CFR §170.21) or major (blocks certification).
 Contractors who miss POA&M closure dates create contract performance risk.

 How often does CMMC Level 2 certification need renewal?

-C3PAO certifications are valid for three years.
-Self-assessments must be affirmed annually.
+C3PAO certifications are valid for three years per 32 CFR §170.17.
+Self-assessments must be affirmed annually under 32 CFR §170.22.
 Between cycles, contractors are responsible for maintaining controls and updating the SPRS score if implementation status changes materially.

 What is the biggest reason contractors fail assessments?